Best Free WordPress Plugins

 One of the many great things about blogging with WordPress is that you have access to so many great plugins.
 Plugins are like apps that you install on your site to improve its functions.

 Read on to see the best free WordPress Plugins that offer SEO, design, social share buttons & more.

-Most Essential & Awesome FREE WordPress Plugins For Your Blog
+Best Free WordPress Plugins For Your Blog

-Yoast makes setting up SEO (Search Engine Optimization) on your website super easy.
+Yoast SEO – Yoast makes setting up SEO (Search Engine Optimization) on your website super easy.
 It suggests ways to improve your posts so that you rank higher in search engines like Google – aka so you can be found online and gain more readers.

-JetPack may be one of the best free plugins out there, as it combines several must-have blog features that you would normally have to pay for elsewhere.
+JetPack – JetPack may be one of the best free plugins out there, as it combines several must-have blog features that you would normally have to pay for elsewhere.
 JetPack offers analytics, anti-spam & security, social share buttons, and so much more.

-Cache plugins are used to speed up your site.
+W3 Total Cache – Cache plugins are used to speed up your site.
 This one is great because it saves a static HTML version of your website, instead of generating pages one by one.
 This takes less strain on your server, creating a faster more user-friendly site, and ultimately better search rankings.

 With AddToAny your readers can easily share your content across pretty much every social network – which is awesome!
 Plus with simple tweaks, you can customize the look of the buttons however you like.

 Related: Best Tools To Help Your Blog And Business Grow